Oxford-G/Space-Shooter/README.md

 A space shooter game build with Phaser 3, javascript and webpack, this project is a capstone project for the javascript curriculum of microverse

+## Game design

+The game uses one laser sprite, one user ship, four enemy ships, and two backgrounds.
+Two backgrounds are displayed on each other to create a more interesting background and higher contrast.
+The user ship is black and white to have a high contrast with the background.
+The enemy ships have fantastic desings, and they are relatively more colored to create a confusion with the dark background with low contrast.
+There is a background music, and an explosion sound in the game.

 ## Main menu

 ![screenshot](src/assets/space-2.png)